eclipse-zenoh/zenoh-cpp/README.md

 ctest
 ```

 Notice that the output of `cmake ../zenoh-cpp` shows where [zenoh-c] and/or [zenoh-pico] the dependencies were found.
-Only the set of test corresponding to the found backend(s) will be built and run.

 ## Building the Examples